 From Caravaggio to Klimt to Kahlo and everyone in between, vivid colors are the most impressive yet difficult aspects of painting.

-Acrylic paint supplies for beginners like those listed here can do a great job of making your first attempts at that a little easier.
+Acrylic paint supplies for beginners like those listed here can make your first attempts at that a little easier.

 3. Acrylics and Permanence

-However, unlike in the case of these masterpieces, you don’t have the tools and expertise of some of the best art experts and restorers in the world to help turn back the clock on your painting, which is why you want to look for paints that offer good permanence.
+However, unlike in the case of these masterpieces, you don’t have the tools and expertise of some of the best art experts and restorers to help turn back the clock on your painting, which is why you want to look for paints that offer good permanence.

 This is especially important when it comes to light.